Mahmoud Abu Zeid

-Mahmoud Abou Zeid took pictures in Tahir Square in Cairo during the Egyptian protests.
+A picture taken by Zeid of Tahir Square in Cairo during the Egyptian protests.

 Mahmoud Abu Zeid (محمود أبو زيد; born c.
 1987), also known as Shawkan (شوكان), is an Egyptian photojournalist who was arrested for taking photos of the Rabaa massacre in Cairo, Egypt and imprisoned during the post-coup unrest by the Egyptian government since 2013, where he faced the death penalty.
 By September 2018 he had been sentenced to a five-year prison term and was expected to be released shortly thereafter; he was released on 4 March 2019.

 Personal life

-In 2016 Zeid has Hepatitis C, which he was diagnosed for while in prison.
-He has also been diagnosed with malnourishment, anemia, and depression, as well as lacking proper medical care.
+In 2016 Zeid had Hepatitis C, which he was diagnosed with while in prison.
+He was also diagnosed with malnourishment, anemia, and depression, as well as lacking proper medical care.

 Career

 Zeid is a freelance photojournalist.
 He started working for Demotix in April 2010.
 In the wake of the 2013 Egyptian coup d'état, Zeid took photographs of protests against General Abdel Fattah el-Sisi.
 His work has been published in Time, The Sun, Die Zeit, Bild and on the BBC website.
 His work has also been reproduced by Amnesty International, Global Voices, IFEX, Index on Censorship and Open Democracy.